aaph-tanzania/OpenSRP-installation-guide/INSTALLATION_Ubuntu-18.04.md

 ```

-update port="8000" and redirectPort="8443" to other ports that are free making sure they do not match ports used by tomcat-openmrs.
+update port="8000" and redirectPort="8443" to other ports numbers such as 8081 and 84444 respectively.
+These port numbers should be free and ,make sure they do not match ports used by tomcat-openmrs.
 You can verify ports used in tomcat-openmrs by running the following command:
 ```
 nano /home/openmrs/tomcat-openmrs/conf/server.xml
 ```